 Continuing extraction of these deposits offers the best opportunities for a better understanding of their characteristics and origins.
 In some cases small faces might be retained in restoration schemes at the end of the working life of individual quarries or pits.
-Lincolnshire Wildlife Trust has purchased part of the geological SSSI at Welton le Wold as a Geological Reserve and owns Stanton's Pit, a reserve in the Bytham valley where sand and gravels were worked from beneath the Anglian till.

-13 Straw, A. 2005.
+&lt;sup>12 Straw, A., 2005.
 Glacial and pre-glacial deposits at Welton-le-Wold, Lincolnshire.
 Studio Publishing Services, Exeter.